Video game controversies: Video game impacts on youth

 Other options to monitor and regulatе video game playing by youth are given through parental controls implemented in hardware or software.
 According to the Entertainment Software Association (ESA) and the Entertainment Software Rating Board (ESRB), parents believe that parental controls on gaming consoles are useful.
 Parents have resources they can use to gain more knowledge about the media that their children are consuming.
 Researchers of video game violence, Dr. Cheryl Olson and Dr. Lawrence Kutner, have compiled a list of advice for parents who want to better monitor their children.
 The Entertainment Software Rating Board provides easy access to the ratings of a large database of video games.
-Common Sense Media is database which shows the ratings of movies, games, TV shows, and other media.
+Common Sense Media is a database which shows the ratings of movies, games, TV shows, and other media.
 For each piece of media, it lists a suggested age rating, and scales that measure positive messages, language, violence, drug use, and consumerism.
 It also provides a summary of the content of the media from a fellow-parent's perspective.
 The ESRB's website states that "Our rating system was established with the help of child development and academic experts, based on an analysis of other rating systems and what kind of information is valuable to parents.
 We found that consumers respond best to an age-based rating system that includes information about the content of a game.
 As games evolved, we found that parents place equal importance on understanding the ways in which some [video] games are played, such as interacting with others online and spending money on in-game items."